Jfeldman34/AF3Complex/docs/installation.md

 git clone https://github.com/Jfeldman34/AF3Complex.git

 ```
-Locate and cd into the cloned repository and then run
+Locate and cd into the cloned repository and then run:

 ```
 pip install .